IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 }
 ```

-There's a fair bit going on in this little snippet so let's unpack it quickly...
+There's a fair bit going on in this little snippet so let's unpack it quickly…

 The reason I first thought PropertyWrappers might be a good solution is because they allow us to expose things differently.
 We can use the publicly visible members (`wrappedValue` and `projectedValue`) to expose the parameters for the input and a way to send them.